FlippedCodes/docsify-simple-themeable/README.md

 Nothing much here, but I'm planning to add the following features at some point:

-- [ ] Remove requirement for docsify-themable.
+- [ ] Remove requirement for docsify-themeable.

 ## License